openshift-labs/cloud-native-guides/health.md

 traffic from the old version of the container to the new version so that the users don't get affected during deployments.

-There are {{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes[three ways to define a health probe] for a container:
+There are [three ways to define a health probe]({{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes) for a container:

-* *HTTP Checks:* healthiness of the container is determined based on the response code of an HTTP endpoint.
+* **HTTP Checks:** healthiness of the container is determined based on the response code of an HTTP endpoint.
 Anything between 200 and 399 is considered success.
 A HTTP check is ideal for applications that return HTTP status codes when completely initialized.

-* *Container Execution Checks:* a specified command is executed inside the container and the healthiness is determined based on the return value (0 is success).
+* **Container Execution Checks:** a specified command is executed inside the container and the healthiness is determined based on the return value (0 is success).

-* *TCP Socket Checks:* a socket is opened on a specified port to the container and it's considered healthy only if the check can establish a connection.
+* **TCP Socket Checks:** a socket is opened on a specified port to the container and it's considered healthy only if the check can establish a connection.
 TCP socket check is ideal for applications that do not start listening until initialization is complete.